mikkelens/rustfmt/README.md

-# rustfmt
+# my rustfmt settings
-my rustfmt settings
+yes repository this is really what I put in {user}/.config/ on my computers